-In January 2014, we entered into a lease, commencing July 1, 2014, for a new facility in Winter Springs, Florida owned by Susi, LLC, an entity controlled by our Chairman of the Board and Chief Technology Officer, Roger Susi.
+In January 2014, we entered into a non-cancelable operating lease, commencing July 1, 2014, for our manufacturing and headquarters facility in Winter Springs, Florida owned by Susi, LLC, an entity controlled by our President, Chief Executive Officer, and Chairman of the Board, Roger Susi.
 Pursuant to the terms of our lease for this property, the monthly base rent is \$34,133, adjusted annually for changes in the consumer price index.
-Prior to May 31, 2019, the expiration date of the initial lease term, and pursuant to the terms of the lease contract, we renewed the lease for an additional five years, resulting in a new expiration date of May 31, 2024.
-Unless advance written notice of termination is timely provided, the lease will automatically renew for one additional successive term of five years beginning in 2024, and thereafter will be renewed for successive terms of one year each.
+For the year ended December 31, 2022, the Company paid Susi, LLC \$492,643 related to this lease.
+Under the terms of the lease, we are responsible for property taxes, insurance, and maintenance expenses.
+Prior to May 31, 2019, the expiration date of the initial lease term, and pursuant to the terms of the lease contract, we renewed the lease for an additional five years, resulting in a new lease expiration date of May 31, 2024.
+Unless advance written notice of termination is timely provided, the lease will automatically renew for one additional successive term of five years beginning in 2024, and thereafter, will be renewed for successive terms of one year each.